Are you from a rural or isolated area?

 That's it!
 If you achieve the listed ATAR for your course, and satisfy prerequisites, you won't have to wait for an offer: you're guaranteed a place.

-These scores are significantly lower than typical clearly-in ATAR scores, so it's certainly worth getting your application in.
+These scores are significantly lower than typical clearly-in ranks, so it's certainly worth getting your application in.